Operation Muscatine: Operation

 On 17 January, Company A, 1/52nd Infantry, caught up with four VC local force companies near the coastal village of Phu Nhieu in Quảng Tín Province, several kilometers south of Chu Lai.
 Reinforced by the battalion’s Company B, the troops swept toward the village, while the 3rd Brigade’s reconnaissance platoon and Company B, 1st Battalion, 14th Infantry Regiment, landed into blocking positions south and west of the town.
 As the attack progressed, VC who had sought refuge in the village fled into the blocking positions, where small arms fire and gunships cut them down.
-At a loss of 1 soldier killed and 6 wounded, the Americans claimed 100 VC dead, 7 prisoners and 38 captured weapons.
-By the end of January 1968 the operation had resulted in 454 VC dead and 103 weapons captured at a cost of 25 US killed.
+At a loss of one soldier killed and six wounded, the Americans claimed 100 VC dead, seven prisoners and 38 captured weapons.
+By the end of January the operation had resulted in 454 VC dead and 103 weapons captured at a cost of 25 US killed.

-In February 1968 in the aftermath of the Tet Offensive the 4th Battalion, 3rd Infantry Regiment, continued the operation together with Task Force Barker, a group composed of three infantry companies and a partial artillery battery drawn from various parts of the 11th Infantry Brigade that was commanded by the brigade’s operations officer, Lieutenant colonel Frank A. Barker.
+In February in the aftermath of the Tet Offensive the 4th Battalion, 3rd Infantry Regiment, continued the operation together with Task Force Barker, a group composed of three infantry companies and a partial artillery battery drawn from various parts of the 11th Infantry Brigade that was commanded by the brigade’s operations officer, Lieutenant colonel Frank A. Barker.
 It patrolled a sector that lay northeast of Quảng Ngãi City and which included the Batangan Peninsula.
-Elements from the Army of the Republic of Vietnam (ARVN) 2nd Division guarded the districts immediately surrounding Quảng Ngai City.
+Elements from the ARVN 2nd Division guarded the districts immediately surrounding Quảng Ngai City.
 The 3rd Battalion, 1st Infantry Regiment and the 1st Battalion, 20th Infantry Regiment, operated in the southeastern part of the province from the brigade headquarters at Duc Pho.
 The 11th Infantry Brigade, therefore, had a huge amount of territory to cover, a problem exacerbated by the fact that it was physically split in two by the ARVN zone.